patricklam/plam.new-webpage/content/post/20210824-hugo-development.md

 means that I end up with more pictures of lower quality, but I like to tell myself that they tell a story, rather than being highlights.
 I try to not have more than 30 pictures per gallery album, though sometimes I don't meet that goal.
-Sliders are default-accept and usually no more than 8 files.
+Sliders are default-accept and usually no more than 8 pictures.

 # The problem